Welcome to our world

 Breakfast and dinner are eaten in one of our two dining rooms.
 The day’s hunting stories are best told around the fire in the drawing room, while the lodge’s sauna is wonderful for relaxing in after an exciting and demanding hunt.

 To make the most of the day, we usually eat lunch out on the hunt, or in one our hunting cabins.
 As we believe that food and drink are an important part of the overall experience, so they are presented in more detail below “a culinary experience”.

 We have two hunting cabins on our land in addition to Medstugan.
 These are more basic but remain welcoming, with wood-burners and outside toilets.
 Meals are delivered daily, so you can enjoy high-class food that our chef prepared at the lodge.
-It is possible to hunt grouse and ptarmigan right up to the eaves of the cabins – and you won’t find accommodation that’s closer to nature or the hunt!
+It is possible to hunt grouse right up to the eaves of the cabins – and you won’t find accommodation that’s closer to nature or the hunt!

 It takes less than 90 minutes to drive to Medstugan from Östersund airport and less than two hours from Trondheim airport.

 Moose, grouse, trout, reindeer, mushrooms and berries… the list could be even longer, but this one describes the food sourced from our region.
 And not only are these fantastic ingredients that will take you on a culinary journey through our hunting grounds, this also means we can guarantee that only the best quality food makes it to your plate.